qemus/qemu-docker/readme.md

     ```

     Replace the example path `/home/user/data` with the desired storage folder.

-  * ### How do I create a growable disk?

-    By default, the entire capacity of the disk is reserved in advance.
-To create a growable disk that only allocates space that is actually used, add the following environment variable:

-    ```yaml
-    environment:
-      DISK_FMT: "qcow2"
-    ```

-    This can also be used to convert any existing disks to the ```qcow2``` format.

   * ### How do I increase the amount of CPU or RAM?